zouchaoqun/SERangeSlider/README.md

 UI customization like changing track color, thumb color, thumb image is supported.

+The control is IBDesignable and most properties are IBInspectable.

 Improvements to do:

 - Improve dragging when the two thumbs overlap